jmd395-jayasankari/readme/Readme.md

 - Updates historical records’ validity (__effective_to_date) and status

+## Utility Functions
+A set of helper methods for table validation, column selection, hashing, key generation, and SCD metadata management.

 | Function                           | Purpose                                                              |
 |--------------------------------    |-----------------------------------------------------------------------------|
 | `table_exists(..)`                 | Checks if a Delta table exists in the lakehouse                      |